cjpatton/ppm/draft-patton-multi-ppm.md

   This corresponds to the protocol for the subset-histogram problem described by [BBCGGI21].

-* {{coins}} XXX
+* {{coins}} defines a procedure for negotiating shared randomness used by the verifiers.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

 Algorithms are written in Python 3.
-Unless noted otherwise, function parameters without a type hint have type `bytes`.
+Unless noted otherwise, function parameters without a type hint implicitly have type `Bytes`, an arbitrary byte string.
 A fatal error in a program (e.g., failure to parse one of the function parameters) is usually handled by raising an exception.

 # Distributed Aggregation Functions {#daf}